Washington State Long Term Care Tax

-The Washington State Long-Term Care Tax should have the attention of every Washington state employer and employee.
+The Washington State Long-Term Care Tax, also known as the WA Cares Fund got the attention of Washington state employers and employees.
 This new law mandates a tax on employee’s wages ($0.58 on every $100 of wages ) to pay for long-term care benefits for Washington residents.

 Washington State Long-Term Care Tax Opt Out

-The legislation provides a one-time window to opt out of this tax and waive the right to receive benefits under the public long-term care program by demonstrating that you have obtained qualifying private long-term care insurance before November 1, 2021.
+The legislation provided a one-time window to opt out of this tax and waive the right to receive benefits under the public long-term care program.
+Those who owned private long-term care insurance on or before Nov.
+1, 2021, were able to apply for an exemption.
+Employees in the state were given a very short window to buy long-term care insurance.
+This provision is no longer available.

-The Washington Long-Term Care Program is the nation’s first public state-operated long term care insurance program.
-The Program (RCW chapter 50B.04) will be funded with a .0058 (0.58 percent) payroll tax on all employee wages, beginning January 1, 2022.
+The Washington Long-Term Care Program, known as the WA Cares Fund, is the nation’s first public state-operated long term care insurance program.
+The Program (RCW chapter 50B.04) will be funded with a .0058 (0.58 percent) payroll tax on all employee wages, beginning July 1, 2023.

 Employers must collect this assessment through after-tax payroll contributions and remit those premiums to the Washington State Employment Security Department (ESD).
 Employers are not required to contribute to the Program, but they must remit the employee-paid taxes.